layrjs/layr/website/frontend/public/docs/v2/reference/attribute-4dglepkNqN3mYF0it4RK9Q.immutable.md

 ```
 const title = movie.getAttribute('title');
 title.setValueSource('local'); // The value was set locally
-title.setValueSource('backend'); // The value came from an upper layer
+title.setValueSource('server'); // The value came from an upper layer
-title.setValueSource('frontend'); // The value came from a lower layer
+title.setValueSource('client'); // The value came from a lower layer
 ```

 ##### `ValueSource` <badge type="primary-outline">type</badge> {#value-source-type}